Skipperro/Gesundheit-Machine/README.md

 * Final neural network size: only 620 KB!
 * Final training time: about 20 minutes on single Titan Xp GPU.
 * Over 200 recorded responses done by two voice actresses.
-* Animals hurt in the procces of making this device: 0.
+* Animals hurt in the process of making this device: 0.

 ## Plans/ideas for the future